Travelling To France With Your Dog: Let's Sniff Out the Post-Brexit Rules

 - Schedule a stop at a supermarket to buy regular dog food or wait until you arrive in your destination and visit the local supermarket to stock up on pet food supplies and treats.

 Check Your Dog’s Microchip Details

-It’s your responsibility as the pet owner to make sure the contact details you have registered with the microchip company are up to date.
+As the pet owner, it’s your responsibility to make sure the contact details you have registered with the microchip company are up to date.